Hutchison Senior Selected for Prestigious Leadership Scholarship

 While at Hutchison, Cooper has distinguished herself as a scholar, leader, and athlete.
 She currently serves as student council president and is the founder and president of the government club.
 Cooper is a four-year member of Hutchison’s trap shooting team.
 As a freshman, she was the Tennessee junior varsity state champion and the US national runner-up; in 11th grade, she was the district and regional champion.
 She was recently named to the All-State team.

-Hutchison Now highlights graduates early in their careers who embody how a Hutchison education can lead anywhere you can imagine.
-We spoke with Mallory Mullis '18, Manager of Leadership Programs at the Dallas Regional Chamber.
+Hutchison Now highlights recent graduates early in their careers who embody how a Hutchison education can lead anywhere you can imagine.
+We spoke with Morgan Murdock, a senior project manager at W&A Engineering in Atlanta.